nimbleltd/docs/src/validation.md

 ## Defining schemas

-Currently backlift validation rules must be created using the .backlift configuration file.
-Here is an example section of the .backlift file that sets up a validation rule:
+Currently backlift validation rules must be created using the config.yml configuration file.
+Here is an example section of the config.yml file that sets up a validation rule:

     collections:
       tweets: